jenad88/flask-service-1/README.md

 python -m flask run
 ```

-To run outside of the VS code debugger, set an environment variable for FLASK_APP.
+To run outside of the VS code debugger, set an environment variable for FLASK_APP...

 On Linux and macOS, use: export set FLASK_APP=api.app
 On Windows, using Powershell: $env:FLASK_APP=api.app